Toyota drops diesel from new model, signals likely phase-out

 Reuters reported this month that Renault (RENA.PA) expects diesel engines to disappear from most of its European cars after the French automaker reviewed the costs of meeting tighter emissions standards following Volkswagen's scandal.

-While the scandal centered on the German carmaker's cheat software, it also focused public attention on an industry-wide disparity between nitrogen oxide (NOx) emissions on the road and those recorded in regulatory tests.
+While the scandal centred on the German carmaker's cheat software, it also focused public attention on an industry-wide disparity between nitrogen oxide (NOx) emissions on the road and those recorded in regulatory tests.

 Mass-market diesels that meet legal NOx limits in approval tests commonly emit at least five times as much in everyday use.
 Renault has said it complied strictly with regulations and that its cars were not equipped with emissions falsifying software.